All Episodes

 Well, those of you who are familiar with my content are expecting me to debunk that and say that's not how bullets act.

-They don't sometimes go through soft tissue and bone, and sometimes not.
+They don't sometimes go through soft tissue and bone and sometimes not.

-Um, but today is uh the Charlie Kirk Memorial.
+But today is the Charlie Kirk Memorial.

 Today, miracles are allowed.

-So I'm gonna accept that one.
+So I'm going to accept that one.

 It might be some of the best prices we've seen in a long, long time.